Lucius Papirius Cursor: Family background

 Cursor belonged to the patrician gens Papiria.
 The first Papirii of importance were Gaius and Manius Papirius, respectively the first Pontifex Maximus and Rex Sacrorum of the Republic in 509.
 However, there is some doubt of the authenticity of these offices, as they could have been invented by a later Papirius to enhance the prestige of his family.
 The Papirii were one of the last patrician gentes to reach the consulship, with Lucius Papirius Mugillanus, only elected in 444.
 Cursor's grandfather was censor in 393, then consular tribune in 387 and 385.
 Livy gives this man the cognomen Cursor, the first time it appears in history, but in a later statement says that the cognomen Cursor was first bestowed to his grandson because of his running speed.
 It is therefore more likely that the cognomen of Cursor's grandfather was Mugillanus, the most important branch of the Papirii in the 5th and 4th centuries, because Cursor himself is sometimes called Mugillanus in ancient sources.
 The structure of Roman names was fluid at the time, and several contemporary changes of cognomen are recorded, such as Appius Claudius Caecus, initially named Crassus.
 Likewise, Cursor's initial name was probably Mugillanus.

 Cursor's father was named Spurius, but nothing is known on his life.
 Robert Develin suggests that Cursor was born circa 365.

 Career

 Magister equitum (340 BC)

 The first mention of Cursor in history took place in 340 with his appointment as Magister equitum by his cousin, the dictator Lucius Papirius Crassus.
 The reason for the appointment of a dictator was the death of the consul Publius Decius Mus while fighting the Latins, and the illness of the other, the famous Titus Manlius Torquatus.
-Since 341 Rome was waging the Latin War against its former Latin allies.
-Livy says that an army from the city of Antium was operating in southern Latium, which the dictator Crassus was supposed to repel, but he did not engage them.
+Since 341 Rome had been waging the Latin War against its former Latin allies.
+Livy says that the dictator Crassus was supposed to repel an army from the city of Antium which was operating in southern Latium, but did not engage them.
 However, modern historians reject most of the details told by Livy on this war, as he made several anachronisms derived from the Social War of 91–87 BC.